Chymyst/chymyst-core/docs/chymyst03.md

 ## Motivation for the blocking molecule feature

 So far, we have used molecules whose emission was a non-blocking call.
-Emitting a molecule, such as `a(123)`, immediately returns `Unit` but performs a concurrent side effect, adding a new molecule to the soup.
+Emitting a molecule `a()`, for example by calling its emitter as `a(123)`, immediately returns `Unit` but performs a concurrent side effect, adding a new copy of the molecule `a()` to the soup.
 Such molecules are called **non-blocking**.

-When a reaction emits a non-blocking molecule, that molecule could later start another reaction and compute some result.
+When a reaction emits a non-blocking molecule, that molecule could later cause another reaction to start and compute some result.
-However, the emitting reaction has no access to that result.
+However, the emitting reaction continues to run concurrently and therefore has no direct access to the result computed by another reaction.
 It is sometimes convenient to be able to wait until the other reaction starts and computes the result, and then to obtain the result value in the first reaction.

 This feature is realized in the chemical machine with help of **blocking molecules**.